When is your Sixth Form Open Evening?

 Do you have to sit an entrance examination to join the Sixth Form?

 Students wishing to join Channing Sixth Form, including current Year 11 students, do not have to sit an entrance examination unless they want to apply for a Sixth Form Academic Scholarship.
 Prospective Sixth Formers who want to apply for an Academic Scholarship must sit the Scholarship exam.
-For 2021 entry this exam will take place on 5th November 2020 at 4.30pm.
+For date for the 2021 entry exam will be published shortly.

 Do you offer any other Scholarships or any Bursaries on entry to the Sixth Form?